-Solution (direct): The lecture notes include a proof that 3COLOR is NP-hard.
-For any integer k > 3, I'll describe a direct polynomial-time reduction from 3COLOR to kCOLOR.
+Solution (direct): The lecture notes include a proof that 3Color is NP-hard.
+For any integer k > 3, I'll describe a direct polynomial-time reduction from 3Color to kColor.

 Let G be an arbitrary graph.
-Let H be the graph obtain from G by adding k - 3 new vertices $a_1, a_2, \ldots, a{k-3}$, each with edges to every other vertex in H (including the other a_i 's).
+Let H be the graph obtain from G by adding k-3 new vertices a_1,a_2,\ldots,a{k-3} , each with edges to every other vertex in H (including the other a_i 's).
 I claim that G is 3-colorable if and only if H is k-colorable.

-- ⇒ Suppose G is 3-colorable.
-Fix an arbitrary 3-coloring of G. Color the new vertices $a_1, a_2, ..., a{k-3}$ with k-3 new distinct colors.
-Every edge in H is either an edge in G or uses at least one new vertex a_i ; in either case, the endpoints of the edge have different colors.
-We conclude that H is k-colorable. - \Leftarrow Suppose H is k-colorable.
+- \implies Suppose G is 3-colorable.
+Fix an arbitrary 3-coloring of G. Color the new vertices $a_1, a_2, \ldots, a{k-3}$ with k-3 new distinct colors.
+Every edge in G is either an edge in G or uses at least one new vertex G in either case, the endpoints of the edge have different colors.
+We conclude that G is G is G in either case, the endpoints of the edge have different colors. - \Leftarrow Suppose H is k-colorable.
 Each vertex a_i is adjacent to every other vertex in H, and therefore is the only vertex of its color.
 Thus, the vertices of G use only three distinct colors.
 Every edge of G is also an edge of H, so its endpoints have different colors.
 We conclude that the induced coloring of G is a proper 3-coloring, so G is 3-colorable.